jesse-kaufman/portfolio-site/src/content/projects/home-assistant-containers/index.md

   - MQTT
   - MySQL
 ---
-This project leverages Docker containers to create a scalable and efficient home automation system, utilizing containerized microservices for seamless integration, management, and control of various smart devices and services.
+This project leverages Docker containers to create a scalable and efficient home automation system with microservices for seamless integration, management, and control of various smart devices and services.

 **Diagram of Docker containers covered in this project**:
 {{< figure src="/projects/home-assistant-containers/home-assistant-containers.jpg" alt="Docker container setup for home automation system." caption="Docker container setup for home automation system." class="rounded" >}}